robinjfisher/Touchstone/README.markdown

 Touchstone is a Rails Engine that adds the ability to track advanced metrics for your web app.
 It is inspired by [this post on the Think Vitamin blog](http://thinkvitamin.com/business/marketing/how-to-get-more-customers/).
+I would recommend reading that article to understand what Touchstone does.

-Touchstone consists of 3 elements:
+Touchstone consists of 3 classes:

 ## Campaigns
 A campaign records the details of a source from which visitors will sign up to your website.
 It can be a Google Adwords campaign or a link on your homepage.